Base salaries of staff in the Public Service and wage growth by sector.

 - salary differences between new, departing, and remaining staff

-Allowances, performance bonuses, overtime and lump sum payments are examples of payments to staff which do not affect average salary.
+Allowances, performance bonuses, overtime and lump sum payments are examples of payments to staff which do not affect average base salary.

-The average wage in the Public Service has grown by an average of 3.7% per annum since records began in 2000.
+The average wage in the Public Service has grown by an average of 3.6% per annum since records began in 2000.
 The trend since 2000 is shown on the chart in first tab of the visualisation below.

 The third tab in the visualisation above shows average salary by department.
 Departments that have a higher proportion of staff in operational and service delivery jobs tend to have a lower average salary, for example: